wenerme/wener/notes/ai/llm/llama.md

 ## 4-bit CPU/llama.cpp RAM Requirements

+> [!NOTE]
-!!! note 5bit to 8bit Quantized models are becoming more common, and will obviously require more RAM.
+> 5bit to 8bit Quantized models are becoming more common, and will obviously require more RAM.
 Will update these with the numbers when I have them.

 | Model | 4-bit   | 5-bit | 8-bit |
 | ----- | ------- | ----- | ----- |